masasin/masasin.github.io/docs/cv/work_experience/coop.md

 ## Research Assistant, [Multiscale Additive Manufacturing Lab](https://msam.uwaterloo.ca)
 _May to September 2010.
 University of Waterloo.
 Waterloo, ON, Canada._

+??? summary

+    - Designed, procured, and assembled parts for an enclosure for a solid freeform fabrication (SFF) workstation.
+    - Manufactured or coordinated the manufacture of several parts.
+    - Performed image processing on scanning electron micrographs using Octave.

 The Multiscale Additive Manufacturing (MSAM) lab focuses on next generation additive manufacturing processes.
 To this end, the lab explores novel techniques to develop advanced materials, innovative products,